etherisc-legacy/GIF/docs/generic_insurance_framework.rst

 - A product contract utilizes a simple and clear interface for integration with the GIF.

 - Once the agreement is signed and a policy token is issued, parties cannot change the expected policy flow behavior.
-A policy life cycle should operate on the contracts,which this policy was issued by.
+A policy life cycle should operate on the contracts, which this policy was issued by.

 - Core contracts can be upgraded.
 This is needed to make bug fixes and add new features.